dcycle/docker-browsertesting/README.md

 Migrating from tag 4 to tag 5:
 -----

-* Migrated to chai5 from chai4.
+* Inorder to Migrate chai5 from chai4.
 ```
 In ./docker-resources/build-docker.sh, change this line: